Doane University: Student media

 Doane University is the home of the Doane Owl, the oldest student-run newspaper in the state of Nebraska.
-Established in 1879 as a literary publication and news bulletin, The Owl evolved into a traditional newspaper covering Doane, Saline County, and Crete, Nebraska issues.
+Established in 1879 as a literary publication and news bulletin, the Owl evolved into a traditional newspaper covering Doane, Saline County, and Crete, Nebraska.

 Regarding student broadcasting, Doane's college radio station is KDNE.
 Programming on KDNE includes live broadcasts of Tigers sporting events, news broadcasts, and student-run music specialty shows.
 A pillar of the station is “Cheska Musica”, a long running polka show serving the nearby culturally Czech community of Wilber, Nebraska.

 Athletics

 The Doane athletic teams are called the Tigers.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 1969–70 academic year.

-Doane competes in 23 intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include cheerleading, dance, and shotgun sports.
+Doane competes in 24 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, Greco-Roman wrestling, golf, soccer, tennis, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include cheerleading, dance and esports.